"I'm terrified": Millions in U.S. face eviction as moratorium nears end

 "Tenants really have no idea where to turn to for help.
 They don't know if they're protected, if they're not protected.
 So a lot of tenants are just kind of frozen," said Jim Berchtold, an attorney at the Legal Aid Center of Southern Nevada.

 The Treasury Department is urging those who need help to look for resources at consumerfinance.gov.
-"The tool allows you to go online and to find out where in your local community you can go to apply for rental assistance money if you'e behind on rent, if you're close to being evicted," said Deputy Secretary of the Treasury Wally Adeyemo.
+"The tool allows you to go online and to find out where in your local community you can go to apply for rental assistance money if you're behind on rent — if you're close to being evicted," said Deputy Secretary of the Treasury Wally Adeyemo.

-Like so many others, Harvey, the single mother, has found the path to rent relief a complicated road.